c-o-pr/ddrescue-helper/README.md

 **General**

+- [ ] ADD Mount device to chosen dir
+- [ ] ADD Option to ZAP if READ test succeeds
+- [ ] XXX Ensure no volume metadata dependencies for pathological case.
+- [ ] ADD ZAP part table area and recover partition table from backup for case of apparently unformatted drive
 - [ ] ADD auto-detection and installation of supporting tools on Linux.
 - [ ] XXX Test zap of a file
 - [ ] ADD Linux UUID reset (macOS tools are unreliable)